KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

   {Connect}
 </SnippetBlock>

-Now you have connected you have access to the chain, but let's not forget to **close** any connections when we are done!
+After establishing a connection, you have access to the chain, but let's not forget to **close** any connections when we are done!
 Connections to blockchain nodes should be dropped when not needed anymore, and to do that simply call the `Kilt.disconnect()` function at the bottom of `main` function.

 <SnippetBlock